 4. Paw Wax

 One of the best ways to ensure that your dog’s paws remain as healthy as possible during the winter months is by using paw wax on his/her paws.
-The winter months can be chalk full of hazards for your dog as mentioned above.
+The winter months can be chock-full of hazards for your dog as mentioned above.
 Not only are they going to be subject to freezing temperatures, but they will be exposed to various other things including ice-melt, snow, excess moisture, and more.
 Thus, you want to help provide their paws with as much protection as possible.

-Just as you would invest in moisture protecting products for your own hands during the drying winter months, you should equally do so for your dog.
+Just as you would invest in moisture protection products for your own hands during the drying winter months, you should equally do so for your dog.
 This is especially true if your dog refuses to wear dog boots which are the best option for protection for walks outside during the winter months.
 By using paw wax, you will be able to provide an added layer of protection for your dog’s paws which can protect against frostbite and minimize the irritation and exposure from ice-melt chemicals.

 5. Heated Bed

 Your home is likely to be heated during the winter, that doesn’t mean the floor will be.
 Your floor and the entire base of your home is likely to be much colder during the winter months.
-Because of this, you should invest in adequate insulation for your dog.
-The best way to ensure that your dog is going to remain warm and cozy during the winter months is by investing in a heated bed or padding.
+Because of this, you should invest in some adequate insulation for your dog.
+The best way to ensure that your dog is going to remain warm and cozy during the winter months is by investing in a heated bed or heated padding.
 This will provide them with not only sufficient insulation from your cold floors, but it can improve their comfort levels as they rest and sleep.
 Dogs with joint pains may benefit from a bed that’s elevated off the ground.

 Overall, there are a lot of things that can help you ensure that your dog remains as safe as possible during the cold winter months.
 By investing in these products for your dog, you should be able to improve their quality of life during the colder months, as well as their safety.

 Going out to sea?
 Keep your pup warm and safe with a lifejacket.